umbraco/UmbracoDocs/11/umbraco-workflow/licensing.md

 ### Verify the license installation

-You can verify that your license is successfully installed by logging into your projects back office and navigating to the settings section.
+You can verify that your license is successfully installed by logging into your project's backoffice and navigating to the settings section.
 Here you will see a licenses dashboard which should display the status of your license.

 ### When and how to configure an `UmbracoApplicationUrl`